 E. ANTICIPATED AWARD SIZE

-The award size will depend on the number of meritorious applications and the availability of appropriated funds.
+It is anticipated that award sizes may range from \$100,000 per year to \$1,000,000 per year and will depend on the number of meritorious applications and the availability of appropriated funds.

 F. PERIOD OF PERFORMANCE